-Shopify was founded in 2006 by Tobias Lütke, Daniel Weinand and Scott Lake.
-Since the launch, the company has quickly grown from a small player to one of (if not the) leading ecommerce solutions.
+Shopify was founded in 2006 by Tobias Lütke, Scott Lake and Daniel Weinand.
+Since the launch, the platform has quickly grown from a small player to one of (if not the) leading ecommerce solutions.
 The company is currently powering more than 100,000 online retailers.
 Some of their most notable customers include among others General Electric, Amnesty International, CrossFit, Tesla Motors, Encyclopedia Britannica, Foo Fighters, GitHub, and many more.
 If you are looking for an ecommerce solution with a lot of great features that still remains easy to use for the novice users, then you should definitely give them a try.

 Shopify Video Preview